 The Street was published in 1946.
 Critics called it a masterpiece.
 It’s the heartbreaking story of a young black woman trying to raise her son amid the violence, poverty and racial conflict in Harlem.

 The publisher’s advance on the book allowed Ann and George Petry to buy an 18th century Colonial in Old Saybrook.
 There they raised their daughter.
 Ann continued to write, but none of her work achieved the fame of The Street.

 Her other works are beginning to be recognized.
-Her novel Country Place draws from her experiences in the 1938 New England huricane.
-She also wrote The Narrows (1953), other stories, and books for children that are beginning to be recognized.
+Her novel Country Place draws from her experiences in the 1938 New England hurricane.
+She also wrote The Narrows (1953), other stories, and books for children.

 Throughout her life she remained something of an enigma to the public.
 She hoarded antiques but threw away her journals and shied from publicity.